 The cost of most day tours ranges between $100 and $300 per person, including a guide.
 You will stop on several sites, sometimes on two different islands.

 Option 2: Visit the Galápagos on an expedition-style cruise.
-There are about 80 liveaboard yachts operating on the islands.
-They offer 4 to 15-day all-inclusive itineraries (such as our Snorkeling Report liveaboard, 10-21 march 2024).
+There are about 80 liveaboard yachts operating on the islands, which offer 4 to 15-day all-inclusive itineraries (check our Galápagos 2026 Liveaboard here!).

 On these cruises you can visit many islands, including remote ones, not accessible by day tours that offer unique wildlife viewing opportunities.
 You will snorkel almost every day, sometimes in the most untouched spots of the archipelago.